alexisrsantos/PRIS_BoardofDirectors/README.md

 * Please cite if you use of the code or data (It's called manners).

 # Data
-I produced this datasets with the information available in newspapers and the website of the (Senate of Puerto Rico)[https://senado.pr.gov/].
+I produced this datasets with the information available in newspapers and the website of the [Senate of Puerto Rico](https://senado.pr.gov/).
 Some dates may be wrong!
 Below, I indicate how you can tell me to change this.

 # Codebook
 This is a long form dataset.